nvayalil/mocp-pulse/README.md

 # Run MOC by typing mocp on the terminal

-Create a file config inside the folder ~/.moc, which is created by MOC on its first run, and add the following inside the "config" file
+Create a file named "config" inside the folder ~/.moc, which is created by MOC on its first run, and add the following inside the "config" file

     SoundDriver = PULSEAUDIO:ALSA:OSS